ansontwk/DeepVIC/README.md

 ## Changelog

 * v1.0.0 Initial release
 * v1.0.1 Added support to directly calling path to ProtBert BFD in `DeepVIC.py`.
-Cleaned up some formatting.
+Cleaned up some formatting, increased some verbosity.